amadzai/nft-mint-and-merge/README.md

     If you would like to add your own images and generate the new metadata, remove the current images from the metadata/images, add yours following the number.png format
     (e.g., 0.png), and the script will create a new folder in metadata/series.
 Adjust the metadata as needed in the script.

-2. ***Testnet Deployment***:
+2. **Testnet Deployment**:
     If you would like to deploy to a testnet, simply create a .env file in your root directory, and add the following information:
     ```
     POLYGON_AMOY_RPC_URL=[YOUR_RPC_URL] # Replace with the correct RPC URL
     ACCOUNT_PRIVATE_KEY=[YOUR_PRIVATE_KEY] # Replace with your MetaMask private key
     POLYGONSCAN_API_KEY=[YOUR_API_KEY] # Replace with your PolygonScan API key
     ```
     This will be using Polygon PoS chain on the Amoy testnet.
-Once set up, run this:
+Once set up, run:
     ```bash
     npx hardhat run scripts/deploy.cjs --network polygonAmoy
     ```
-    Make sure your MetaMask account is using the Polygon Amoy network.
+    Make sure your MetaMask account is connected to the Polygon Amoy network.

 ## Usage :joystick:
 1. After setting up and navigating to the main page, please make sure MetaMask is on the correct Localhost network, and has no Activity: